ABLE Accounts: Tax Facts for People with Disabilities

 Advance Child Tax Credit payments

-People will need to know the total amount of advance payments they received in 2021 to compare them with the full amount of the Child Tax Credit that they can properly claim when they file their 2021 tax return.
-People who received the advance payments can access their online account to check the total amount of their payments.
-The IRS is also sending Letter 6419 to provide the total amount of advance Child Tax Credit payments received in 2021.
-Eligible families who did not get monthly advance payments in 2021 can still get a lump-sum payment by claiming the Child Tax Credit when they file a 2021 federal income tax return this year.
-This includes families who don’t normally need to file a return.
+Eligible families who did not receive any advance Child Tax Credit payments can claim the full amount of the Child Tax Credit on their 2021 federal tax return by filing an amended return.
+This includes families who do not normally need to file a tax return.
+People will need to know the total amount of advance payments they received in 2021 to compare them with the full amount of the Child Tax Credit (CTC) that they can claim.
+Those who received the advance payments can access their online account to check the total amount of their payments.
+Eligible families who did not get monthly advance payments in 2021 can still get a lump-sum payment by claiming the CTC by filing an amended return.
+This includes families who do not normally need to file a return.

 Earned Income Tax Credit